TIBCOSoftware/snappydata/docs/best_practices/important_settings.md

 For column tables, it is recommended to set a number of buckets such that each bucket has at least 100-150 MB of data.

+This attribute is set when creating a table.
+Refer to [CREATE TABLE](../reference/sql_reference/create-table.md) for examples.

 <a id="member-timeout"></a>
 ## member-timeout